-Speaking of Paris deparment stores, if the 1950s are your golden age, you must stop at Les Mouettes.
+Speaking of Paris department stores, if the 1950s are your golden age, you must stop at cafe Les Mouettes.
 It's conveniently located behind our favourite department store in Paris, Le Bon Marché.
-Au Sauvignon is generous with its coupes de champagne and the price is right.
+Les Mouettes is generous with its coupes de champagne and the price is right.
 You can imagine Jeanne Moreau or Jean-Paul Belmando drinking here.
 The place just might leave you breathless!

 • 130 Rue du Bac, 75007